 Janaé Reneaud Field

-Janaé was raised in Carland Michigan.
-She earned her master’s degree in public administration with a concentration in land conservation from Eastern Michigan University.
-She earned a bachelor of science degree in Wildlife Biology from Michigan State University.
-Janaé was the executive director at the Guadalupe-Blanco River Trust, Seguin Texas until 2011 when she moved to El Paso, Texas.
-She served four years as the development and grants manager for the Washtenaw Land Trust in Ann Arbor, Michigan and has worked for the U.S. Fish and Wildlife at the Detroit River International Wildlife Refuge and served as a Peace Corps volunteer in Bulgaria.
+Janaé was raised in the rural community of Carland Michigan.
+She earned a bachelor of science degree in Wildlife Biology from Michigan State University and then a master’s degree in public administration with a concentration in land conservation from Eastern Michigan University.
+Janaé was the executive director at the Guadalupe-Blanco River Trust (Seguin, Texas) until 2011 when she moved to El Paso.
+Previously, she had served four years as the development and grants manager of the Washtenaw Land Trust in Ann Arbor, Michigan.
+She has worked for the U.S. Fish and Wildlife at the Detroit River International Wildlife Refuge and has also served as a Peace Corps volunteer in Bulgaria.

 Kenneth is a graduate of UTEP and a lifelong El Pasoan.
 He has spent the last fifteen years in the accounting field, from working as a controller to running a regional tax preparation business.
 He is married and has three young daughters.